As a child, I loved jigsaw puzzles. All those colorful pieces that, when put together correctly, made a beautiful picture.

 You see, we have two puzzles to put together for retirement planning; the first one is accumulating the wealth and making that money work the hardest to compound and build upon itself.
 The second, taking that asset and making sure that the money is working hard to last you a lifetime and at little risk.
 The second puzzle is where my forte is.

-The other pieces that might be included into their puzzles might be developing a plan to help pay for long term care expenses, or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.
+The other pieces that might be included in their puzzles might be developing a plan to help pay for long term care expenses, or perhaps an account that can grow with the market while being protected against loss to help take care of rising health care costs and inflation.

 Other pieces may include plans to help take care of final expenses, setting up an account to help pay for college for the grandchildren, when and how to take Social Security, along with a plan to lower their taxes on Social Security, and a legacy plan.